The Cure for the Common Gold

 The Lost Wax process allows us to uphold this ancient tradition, re-interpreting bronze and its application while continuing its heritage with pride and respect.

 James has been collecting antique bronzes for nearly 20 years.
 His most treasured piece is an ornate 1,500-year-old bronze bracelet from Cambodia’s ancient Khmer Empire – the same civilization who built the spectacular jungle city of Angkor.
-The centuries have given the bracelet a vivid, almost organic emerald patina, while its spirals and elaborate detailing remain as sharp and refined as the day it was first made.
+The centuries have given the bracelet a vivid, emerald patina, while its spirals and elaborate detailing remain as sharp and refined as the day it was first made.
 The beauty of the bracelet is testament to both the craftsmen who made it and the bronze from which it was forged – it resonates with a timelessness that firmly captured James’ imagination and fired his creativity.

 Bronze Raven Skull